ChilledFerrum/ChilledFerrum/README.md

 ## Hello there :wave:!
 My name is Dimitrios Mpouziotas

 ### About me:
 I am majoring in computer science and studying at the University of Ioannina.
-I am developing my skills in Data Analysis, Computer Vision, and Neural Networks.
+I am developing my skills in Data Analysis, Computer Vision and Machine Learning.
 <br/><br/>

 ### About this GitHub page: